djlcp/coding-programme/13. Databases SQL102/answers.md

 ## Note: These will not work unless you are using the exact same database as me.

-### You will have to create a new database (name not important) and then import the .sql file.
+### You will have to create a new database (name not important) and then import the sql_102.sql file.
 Then you can paste the following code into your editor and run each command individually.

 ```sql
 -- Write a query which lists all the products currently in stock (SELECT)